george-eastman-museum/Intro-to-FFMPEG-Workshop/docsrc/source/pad_and_crop.rst

    ffmpeg -i input.mp4 -vf "pad=width=640:height=480:x=0:y=120:color=black" -acodec copy output.mp4

-will output to 640x480 with the video 120 pixels from the top
+Will output to 640x480 with the video 120 pixels from the top

 ********************************
 10.2.
 Crop